 The lower jaws A and B are used to measure length.
-Thickness or external diameter of an object.
+The thickness or external diameter of an object.

 The upper jaws C and D are used to measure the internal diameter of objects like a hollow cylinder or tube.

 The jaws A and B are fixed where B and D are moveable.
-The moveable jaws are attached to the vernier and they slides along the main scale.
+The movable jaws are attached to the vernier and they slide along the main scale.

 L.C = 1 mm – 0.9 mm =0.1 mm

 There is another method to find least count which is given as: